 subject to Ohio’s composting regulations.

-The solid waste composting regulations require that a facility obtains a
+The solid waste composting regulations require that a facility obtain a

 established by the program include: types of wastes that can be